RedisLabs/terraform-provider-rediscloud/docs/resources/rediscloud_subscription.md

 * `cloud_account_id` - (Optional) Cloud account identifier.
 Default: Redis Labs internal cloud account (using Cloud Account ID = 1 implies using Redis Labs internal cloud account).
 Note that a GCP subscription can be created only with Redis Labs internal cloud account
-* `region` - (Required) Cloud networking details, per region, documented below
+* `region` - (Required) A region object, documented below

 The `creation_plan` block supports:

 * `memory_limit_in_gb` - (Required) Maximum memory usage that will be used for your largest planned database.
 * `modules` - (Required) a list of modules that will be used by the databases in this subscription.
 Not currently compatible with ‘ram-and-flash’ memory storage.
-Example: `modules = ["RedisJSON", RedisBloom"]`.
+Example: `modules = ["RedisJSON", RedisBloom"]`
 * `support_oss_cluster_api` - (Optional) Support Redis open-source (OSS) Cluster API.
 Default: ‘false’
 * `replication` - (Required) Databases replication.
-Set to `true` if any of your databases will use replication.
+Set to `true` if any of your databases will use replication
-* `quantity` - (Required) The planned number of databases in the subscription.
+* `quantity` - (Required) The planned number of databases in the subscription
 * `throughput_measurement_by` - (Required) Throughput measurement method that will be used by your databases, (either ‘number-of-shards’ or ‘operations-per-second’)
 * `throughput_measurement_value` - (Required) Throughput value that will be used by your databases (as applies to selected measurement method).
-The value needs to be the maximum throughput measurement value defined in one of your databases.
+The value needs to be the maximum throughput measurement value defined in one of your databases
-* `average_item_size_in_bytes` - (Optional) Relevant only to ram-and-flash clusters.
+* `average_item_size_in_bytes` - (Optional) Relevant only to ram-and-flash clusters
 Estimated average size (measured in bytes) of the items stored in the database.
 The value needs to be the maximum average item size defined in one of your databases.
-Default: 0
+Default: 1000

 ~>**Note:** If the number of modules exceeds the `quantity` then additional creation-plan databases will be created with the modules defined in the `modules` block.